-Athletic Body in Balance by Gray Cook – a must read for all coaches, foundational book for Functional Movement Screen and progressions
+Athletic Body in Balance by Gray Cook – a must-read for all coaches, a foundational book for Functional Movement Screen and progressions

 Easy Strength by Dan John and Pavel – when you know the principles, you are no longer a slave to the rules.

-Overcoming Gravity by Steven Low – my favourite book on gymnastics.
+Overcoming Gravity by Steven Low – is my favorite book on gymnastics.